vanillawc/wc-arrow/README.md

    ```
 ## Display style

-Element display style should be set to flex or inline-flex.
+Element display style can be set to flex, inline-flex or none.

-When the element renders itself, it sets its display style to flex, if the style is not flex or inline-flex.
+When the element renders itself, it sets its display style to flex, if the style is not flex, inline-flex or none.

 ## Attributes